goombalab/goombalab.github.io/_posts/2025-07-06-hnet-future.md

 Ultimately, I think that **all evaluations should reason about byte-level models**,
 - whether explicit: end-to-end in one model, like H-Nets
 - or implicit: multi-stage pipeline, like tokenized LMs + a [token-to-byte algorithm]

+### Do H-Nets Scale Better?

+### Acknowledgements

+Thanks to Tri Dao for feedback and suggestions on this post.